Basic Anatomy of the Heart

 How the heart works

 The cardiovascular system is made up of the heart and blood vessels.
-It's responsible
+Its job is to

-4 chambers (2 atria and 2 ventricles) that receive blue (deoxygenated) blood from
+4 chambers (2 atria and 2 ventricles) that get blue (deoxygenated) blood from the

-Blood vessels, which include a network of arteries and veins that carry blood throughout
+Blood vessels that include a network of arteries and veins that carry blood throughout

 4 valves to prevent backward flow of blood:

-An electrical system that serves as a natural pacemaker and stimulates contraction
+An electrical system that serves as a natural pacemaker.
+It also conducts electricity